About pensions: rates and claiming ages

-A pension is a weekly benefit that is paid to you once you reach a certain age.
-A pension is meant to help cover your basic needs in retirement.
+A pension is a weekly benefit paid to you when you reach a certain age to help cover your basic needs in retirement.

 Women who joined the Social Security scheme before 1 January 1975 can claim a pension when they reach the age of 60.